igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 ```
 pip install dvc[gs]
 ```
-Of course if you just want to play around with DVC on your local machine and you don't need any cloud support, then you can omit the additional dependencies alltogether and just run `pip install dvc`.
+Of course if you just want to play around with DVC on your local machine, and you don't need any cloud support, then you can omit the additional dependencies altogether and just run `pip install dvc`.

 To set up DVC for your git repository, simply run
 ```